List of lawsuits involving X Corp.: Ongoing

-Two defamation and conspiracy cases in Canada by Masood Masjoody
+Defamation and conspiracy cases in Canada by Masood Masjoody

-In January 2024, self-representing litigant and exiled Iranian mathematician Masood Masjoody commenced two related civil actions in the Supreme Court of British Columbia (BCSC) against X Corp., Reza Pahlavi, several Iranian-Canadian individuals, and multiple John Doe defendants, who were identified only by their X (formerly Twitter) accounts.
+In January 2024, self-representing litigant and exiled Iranian mathematician Masood Masjoody commenced two related civil actions in the Supreme Court of British Columbia (BCSC) against X Corp., Reza Pahlavi, several Iranian-Canadian individuals, and multiple John Doe defendants who were identified only by their X (formerly Twitter) social media accounts.
 The lawsuits allege defamation, conspiracy, coordinated digital harassment, incitement, and death threats, allegedly carried out by actors commonly affiliated with both the Islamic Republic of Iran and supporters of Reza Pahlavi.

 X Corp. was sued not merely as a platform, but as a "publisher" and a "participant or facilitator in the alleged conspiracy".
 The plaintiff argued that X Corp. played a direct role in the publication and amplification of defamatory and harmful content.

-On June 27, 2024, the Court granted an order for substituted service on the John Doe defendants, permitting service via advertisement on X (formerly Twitter).
+On June 27, 2024, the Court granted an order for substituted service on the John Doe defendants, permitting service via advertisement on the X social platform.
 In August 2024, the BCSC issued a broad injunction against several John Doe defendants, requiring them to remove defamatory content and prohibiting them from publishing any further material concerning Masjoody.
 The injunction followed findings that those defendants had failed to respond and were in default.
 In September 2024, the Court further ordered the John Doe defendants to identify themselves.
-As of 2025, they have not complied with the identification order, and remain in breach of the Court’s order.
+As of March 2025, they had not complied with the identification order, and remained in breach of the Court's order.

-X Corp. applied to dismiss or, alternatively, stay both actions under a forum selection clause in its Terms of Service, which designates California as the forum for disputes.
-On May 21, 2024, the BCSC dismissed the application, holding that the plaintiff’s claims—including allegations of direct defamation and conspiracy—fell outside the scope of the clause and raised serious issues about X Corp.’s alleged active role in the harmful conduct.
+X Corp. applied to dismiss or, alternatively, stay both actions under a forum selection clause in its terms of service, which designates California as the forum for disputes.
+On May 21, 2024, the BCSC dismissed the application, holding that the plaintiff's claims—including allegations of direct defamation and conspiracy—fell outside the scope of the clause and raised serious issues about X Corp.'s alleged active role in the harmful conduct.

 X Corp. appealed.
 On March 25, 2025, the British Columbia Court of Appeal (BCCA) dismissed the appeal in a landmark decision: X Corp. v.
 Masjoody, 2025 BCCA 89.
 The Court found that enforcing the clause was inappropriate where the allegations involved more than a standard user-platform relationship and included claims of direct involvement in defamation, incitement, and coordinated online attacks.
 The Court allowed the lawsuits to proceed in British Columbia and awarded costs to Masjoody.

 As of March 2025, both actions—Masjoody v.
 X Corp., Reza Pahlavi et al. and Masjoody v.
-X Corp., Momeni —remain ongoing before the Supreme Court of British Columbia.
+X Corp., Momeni—were ongoing before the Supreme Court of British Columbia.